wix-incubator/okidoc/docs/okidoc-md-visitor.md

 # Custom api visitor

-To extract api methods with custom rule use `visitor` prop in `docs.yml` and visitor code:
+To extract api methods using a custom rule, use the `visitor` prop in `docs.yml` and the visitor code:

 ```yaml
 - path: public-methods.md